 The price of acquiring a backup card is determined according to the then-valid Decree of the Ministry of Finance on the payment of Digital and Population Data Services Agency fees.

-Temporary certificates are priced according to the CA's price list pertaining to commercial services.
+Temporary certificates are priced according to Digital and Population Data Services Agency's price list pertaining to commercial services.

 2.5.2 Fees related to the use of a temporary certificate